 Influenced by another local folk musician and mentor Edward Mottau (who became their first manager) and the rocking blues sounds coming from artists like Chuck Berry, Orphan began to get noticed and eventually attracted the attention of Peter Casperson, then of Castle Music, who became their second manager and started booking them into more serious gigs around greater Boston.
 This included the still running The Atlantic House in Provincetown, also and affectionately known as the A-House, where they performed for an entire summer, packing the house nightly.

-Around this time Orphan also began writing their own material and going through a few member changes which brought in bass player Bobby Kocor and guitarist-keyboardist-singer Wiley Crawford.
+Around this time Orphan also began writing their own material and going through a few member changes which brought in bass player Bobby Coca, drummer Peter Cassidy, and guitarist-keyboardist-singer Wiley Crawford.
 They eventually caught the attention of Sandy Linzer and Denny Randell, two A&R guys from the Epic division of Columbia records.
 Orphan was signed to record nine songs — leading to four 45 RPM singles, one song eliminated for “not being ready” — and it was their first real break by recording at CBS studios in NYC.
 One of their more notable and commercially available tunes from that time was “There’s No Flowers in my Garden” written by Linzer and Randell, complete with great harmonies and full orchestration.

 They opened for many popular hit-makers of the day including Wilson Pickett, Mitch Ryder, the Rascals, and Dionne Warwick.
-While backstage at a Dionne Warwick gig she remarked how great they could sing and Wiley started singing “Walk On By” in her exact key which earned him a great big hug.
+While backstage at a Dionne Warwick gig she remarked how great they could sing, and Wiley started singing “Walk on By” in her exact key which earned him a great big hug.
 Not too many young musicians can claim to have had such a cool and memorable experience as that.

 Member changes were never far away for Orphan.
 After learning and touring endlessly and opening for so many other popular artists, they found themselves coming into a sound of their own and landed a contract with London Records.
 More band changes led to a refinement in sound toward a more folk-rock direction and focusing on songwriting and vocal harmonies.
 Dean Adrien who also played guitar and sang replaced Paul Colarusso on drums but eventually he switched over to guitar.
 Wiley left the band and was replaced by Bruce McPherson adding a jazzy element.
 Then Steve Abdu came aboard on bass and Richard “Shtix” Adelman joined them on drums.
 Richard played on their second London recording and toured with them before later becoming the drummer for Donna Summer.
 Another drummer, Bobby Chouinard, formerly with local soul band Utopia played with Orphan on their third London album and toured with them at that time before going on to become one of the most powerful and respected musicians of the late ’70s and into the ’80s drumming with many notable artists of the time—Billy Squier, Peter Wolf, and Alice Cooper.